 Parent Portal Infinite Campus

 Our school offers a method to check your child's attendance and grades.
-Sign-up in the front office.
+Sign-up with Mr. Polson or in the front office.
 There is also an app available.
 Please ask us for more details.

-After School Programs
+After School Tutoring